How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 AI applications in stroke recovery are rapidly evolving from promising research to practical clinical solutions:

-- Virtual reality systems with AI-driven feedback are helping patients relearn complex movements through immersive, engaging environments.
+- Virtual reality systems with AI-driven feedback can help patients relearn complex movements through immersive, engaging environments.

 - Smart sensors track functional use of affected limbs, physiological signals (e.g., heart rate, muscle activity), and usage patterns in real-world settings, providing insights beyond the clinic.